nicklasbekkevold/website/src/data/blog/health-data-conference-2025.md

 The conference started out by broadening our view with serious topics such as crisis handling and defense.
 I think everyone enjoyed this part, as it was varied, current and engaging.

-Next, two representatives from [the Norwegian Directorate of Health](https://www.helsedirektoratet.no/english/about-the-norwegian-directorate-of-health) presented EHDS in a, story-drived way, following the fictious "Ingrid" on her (not so relaxing) vacation to Italy, highlighting the benefits of both primary and secondary use of data, in what almost felt like a sales pitch for the [European regulation](https://health.ec.europa.eu/ehealth-digital-health-and-care/european-health-data-space-regulation-ehds_en).
+Next, two representatives from [the Norwegian Directorate of Health](https://www.helsedirektoratet.no/english/about-the-norwegian-directorate-of-health) presented EHDS in a, story-driven way, following the fictitious "Ingrid" on her (not so relaxing) vacation to Italy, highlighting the benefits of both primary and secondary use of data, in what almost felt like a sales pitch for the [European regulation](https://health.ec.europa.eu/ehealth-digital-health-and-care/european-health-data-space-regulation-ehds_en).

 Other noteworthy lectures:

 - A historian talked about the world's oldest disease registry, founded in Bergen: the leprosy registry.
 - Success story for improved healthcare services in Addis Ababa, Ethiopia, by implementing a surgical registry.

-Lastly, some analysis on equity of treatment for patient groups were shared, in particular: immigrants and wommen.
+Lastly, some analysis on equity of treatment for patient groups were shared, in particular: immigrants and women.

 ### The last day

-A mix of interesting talks on "what should hospitals do less of" initiated the final day of the conference.
-Among them was a lecture by my brialliant colleuge [Solvei Hofvind](https://www.fhi.no/om/organisasjon/mammografi/solveig-sand-hanssen-hofvind/) on the use of AI in radiology for breast cancer screening.
-This was perhaps my favorite, as she was able to convey so much wisdom, in such a short time and brought us into "her world"
+A mix of interesting talks on "What Should Hospitals Do Less Of" initiated the final day of the conference.
+Among them was a lecture by my brilliant colleague, [Solveig Hofvind](https://www.fhi.no/om/organisasjon/mammografi/solveig-sand-hanssen-hofvind/), on the use of AI in radiology for breast cancer screening.
+This was perhaps my favorite, as she was able to convey immense wisdom in such a short time and truly brought us into "her world."

-After one hour of listening, we got the chance to move around and study the posters.
-This opened up for spontaneous professional discussions and networking, which was appreciated.
-More of this!
+After one hour of listening, we had the chance to move around and study the posters.
+This opened up opportunities for spontaneous professional discussions and networking, which was greatly appreciated.
+More of this, please!

 I wasn't able to split myself into three and attend all parallel sessions after the poster walk & talk, so I decided on session 2, as it was closest to what I work with at the Norwegian cancer registry.